 This segment provides property leasing services.
-The Project CKB was started the business in FY2024.
-The revenue generated from this segment amounted to approximately HK\$0.5 million, representing approximately 0.1% of the total revenue for FY2024.
-As the business environment in Malaysia is returning to normal gradually during FY2024, the management started the first phase of marketing and promotion work accordingly.
+The revenue generated from this segment amounted to approximately HK\$0.4 million, representing approximately 0.1% of the total revenue for FY2025.
+The revenue derived from this segment decreased by approximately 20% from approximately HK\$0.5 million for FY2024 to approximately HK\$0.4 million for FY2025.
+As the business environment in Malaysia was returned to normal gradually and the Project CKB started the business during FY2024.
+The management started the marketing and promotion work accordingly.
 It is expected that Project CKB will contribute stable rental income from the physical stores to the Group in the foreseeable future.